veertuinc/anka-docs/content/en/docs/Getting Started/partials/_understanding-templates-and-tags.md

 > [An example bash script that shows how to use `anka run` to instal dependencies](https://github.com/veertuinc/getting-started#create-vm-template-tagsbash).

-Once the system is configured how you want it, you have two options:
+Once the system/Template is configured how you want it, you have two options:

 1. Stop the VM Template
 2. Suspend the VM Template